urwid/urwid/docs/tutorial/index.rst

 Piling widgets
 --------------

-:class:`~urwid.container.Pile` widgets are used to combine multiple widgets by stacking them vertically.
+:class:`Pile` widgets are used to combine multiple widgets by stacking them vertically.
 A Pile can manage selectable widgets by keeping track of which widget is in focus and it can handle moving the focus between widgets when the user presses the *UP* and *DOWN* keys.
-A Pile will also work well when used within a :class:`~urwid.listbox.ListBox`.
+A Pile will also work well when used within a :class:`ListBox`.

 A Pile is selectable only if its focus widget is selectable.
 If you create a Pile containing one Text widget and one Edit widget the Pile will choose the Edit widget as its default focus widget.
-To change the pile's focus widget you can call :meth:`urwid.container.Pile.set_focus`.
+To change the pile's focus widget you can call :meth:`Pile.set_focus`.

 Dividing into columns
 ---------------------

-:class:`~urwid.container.Columns` widgets may be used to arrange either flow widgets or box widgets horizontally into columns.
+:class:`Columns` widgets may be used to arrange either flow widgets or box widgets horizontally into columns.
 Columns widgets will manage selectable widgets by keeping track of which column is in focus and it can handle moving the focus between columns when the user presses the *LEFT* and *RIGHT* keys.
-Columns widgets also work well when used within a :class:`~urwid.listbox.ListBox`.
+Columns widgets also work well when used within a :class:`ListBox`.

 Columns widgets are selectable only if the column in focus is selectable.
 If a focus column is not specified the first selectable widget will be chosen as the focus column.
-The :meth:`urwid.container.Columns.set_focus` method may be used to select the focus column.
+The :meth:`Columns.set_focus` method may be used to select the focus column.

 ``GridFlow`` Arrangment
 -----------------------

-The :class:`~urwid.container.GridFlow` widget is a flow widget designed for use with :class:`~urwid.wimp.Button`, :class:`~urwid.wimp.CheckBox` and :class:`~urwid.wimp.RadioButton` widgets.
+The :class:`GridFlow` widget is a flow widget designed for use with :class:`Button`, :class:`CheckBox` and :class:`RadioButton` widgets.
 It renders all the widgets it contains the same width and it arranges them from left to right and top to bottom.